zhenyatian/ILPC/README.md

 # ILPC
-This repo contaions the official implementation of the CVPR2025 paper "Activating Sparse Part Concepts for 3D Class Incremental Learning"
+This repo contains the official implementation of the CVPR2025 paper "Activating Sparse Part Concepts for 3D Class Incremental Learning"